 These treatments can help to target and destroy cancer cells or stop them from growing.
 Or they can help your body’s immune system to attack cancer cells.
 Find out more about targeted therapies and immunotherapy for melanoma.

 Chemotherapy uses drugs to control cancer.
 It may be used if targeted therapies and immunotherapy are not good options for you.
 Chemotherapy can be given to control advanced melanoma.
 Read more about chemotherapy.

 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is not often used to treat melanoma.
 It may be used if your brain or spinal cord is affected or to relieve pain.
 Read more about radiotherapy.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Read about the different treatments to see possible side-effects.
 Your doctor or nurse will also discuss any possible side-effects with you before your treatment.
 We have information to help you cope with side-effects and symptoms.

 Occasionally, melanoma comes back close to the original melanoma site.
 This is called local recurrence.
 Surgery is the main treatment for a melanoma that comes back in the same area.
 Other treatments are laser therapy, radiotherapy or isolated limb perfusion (ILP).
-For more information on treatments for recurrent melanoma you can talk to cancer nurses by calling our Cancer Nurseline on 1800 700 200, emailing the nurses at email@example.com or visiting a Daffodil Centre.
+This is where chemotherapy is given directly into an affected limb.
+For more information on treatments for recurrent melanoma you can talk to a cancer nurse by calling our Support Line on 1800 700 200, emailing the nurses at email@example.com or visiting a Daffodil Centre.